 The Center for Arabic Study Abroad (CASA) was established in 1967 to offer intensive advanced Arabic language training at the American University in Cairo, Egypt.
 Since its inception, CASA has trained more than 1,387 upper level undergraduates, graduates, and professors specializing in various areas of Middle Eastern Studies.
-For the 2012-13 academic year, an additional 40 (37 CASA I and 3 CASA II) fellows are being trained.
+For the 2013-14 academic year, an additional 19 (18 CASA I and 1 CASA II) fellows are being trained at the Qasid Arabic Institute.
+For 2014-15, 22 fellows will be preparing to participate in the CASA I program at the Arabic Institute in Amman, Jordan.

 CASA is represented by a Consortium of thirty-five American universities and colleges who serve a vital role in directing various academic, financial and administrative aspects of the CASA programs.